Adding a public key

 Entering the key

-After you add a key, there can be a delay of approximately a minute before you can use the key to connect to your servers or repository.
+After you add a key, there can be a delay of approximately a minute before you can use the key to connect to your environments or repository.

 About per-site SSH keys

 Some Acquia Cloud websites may also have site-wide SSH public keys.
 Using per-user SSH public keys is recommended and site-wide SSH public keys can no longer be added to Acquia Cloud websites.
 Once deleted, site-wide SSH public keys cannot be restored.